fermentationist/wordle-assistant/README.md

 ## Source

-The complete 14,855 word list of every word the game will accept as valid can be found in the Wordle client-side JavaScript code.
+The complete 14,000+ word list of every word the game will accept as valid can be found in the Wordle client-side JavaScript code.

-However, the set of words from which solutions are drawn is much smaller.
+However, the set of words from which solutions are actually drawn is much smaller.
 With the url "https://www.nytimes.com/svc/wordle/v2/{YYYY}-{MM}-{DD}.json", it is possible to get the solution for a specific date using the NYTimes API.
 Unfortunately, as of this time (11/28/2022), I can only get solutions as far ahead as 01/07/2023.

 Solutions are said to exist for every day through 10/20/2027 ([https://www.cnet.com/culture/how-to-download-wordle-and-play-offline-for-the-next-5-years](https://www.cnet.com/culture/how-to-download-wordle-and-play-offline-for-the-next-5-years)), though.

 I am using a much shorter list of 2,315 words, said to be the complete list of solutions.
 It is sourced from [here](https://github.com/LaurentLessard/wordlesolver/blob/main/solutions_nyt.txt), although the same list can be found in many places around the internet.
 Apparently, the complete list of solutions used to be defined in the client side code.
 Since this is no longer the case, I cannot independently verify the authenticity or completeness of this list.

+## Intent

+This project is primarily an exercise in web development, and I do not actually recommend that you make a habit of cheating at Wordle, as it is a lot less fun than trying to solve the puzzle in earnest, and it is also silly to cheat at a game you play against yourself.

 ---
 ## License